courselabs/docker/hackathon/README.md

 The hackathon is your chance to spend some decent time modelling and deploying a Kubernetes app on your own.

-You'll use all the key skills you've learned in the course, and:
+You'll use all the key skills you've learned, and:

 - 😣 you will get stuck
 - 💥 you will have errors and broken apps